rust-lang/chalk/chalk-engine/src/README.md

 a set of strands.
 These strands represent all the ways that one can solve the table's associated goal.
 For an ordinary trait, we would effectively create one strand per "relevant impl".
-But sometimes the goals are vague for this to be possible; other times, it may be possible but just really inefficient, since all of those strands must be explored.
+But sometimes the goals are too vague for this to be possible; other times, it may be possible but just really inefficient, since all of those strands must be explored.

 As an example of when it may not be possible, consider a goal like